Table of Contents

 The computerized exam includes a tutorial to familiarize you with the exam style and how to select and review your answers.
 The Business and Law Management Examination is an open book exam composed of 50 questions with 140 minutes allotted for completion.
 This exam covers such topics as the tax laws, contracts, risk management, and environmental safety.

 The trade exam covers the HVAC industry’s best practices and specialized trade knowledge.
 This also is an open book exam.
 The exam includes questions about such topics as load calculations, heating and cooling principles, and refrigerants as well as electrical knowledge, ducts, and piping.
 If you acquire the necessary reference materials, you may familiarize yourself with them before the test date.
+Check out our practice tests for more test prep.

 The Environmental Protection Agency requires HVAC technicians who work with refrigerants to be properly trained in their handling and recovery.
 There is also documentation that must be accurately notated about the refrigerants.
 The EPA coursework teaches all of this.